King Alaric: His Famous Sacking of Rome, Secretive Burial, and Lost Treasure

 The immense wealth that many scholars believe was placed alongside King Alaric has provoked various treasure hunts over the years.
 Some of the famous treasure seekers of the past include the writer and adventurer Alexandre Dumas and the Nazis Adolph Hitler and Heinrich Himmler.
 Despite their best efforts, none to date are said to have found the location of King Alaric’s burial, although the recent commissioning of a team of archaeologists by the town of Cosenza may finally bring King Alaric’s loot to light.

-Featured image: Alaric entering Athens.
+Featured image: King Alaric entering Athens.
 Photo source: (Public Domain)

 Cavendish, R., 2010.
 The Visigoths sack Rome.
 [Online]